 • USDA RD: The Rural Development Agency provides much-needed capital in rural areas, often in partnership with private-sector lenders and community-based organizations.
 A common program used by our clients is the Rural Business Enterprise Grant, designed to support the development or expansion of small and emerging private businesses in rural areas which will employ 50 or fewer new employees and has less than $1 million in gross revenue.
 Programmatic activities are separated into enterprise or opportunity type grant activities.

-• EDA: The Economic Development Administration has opportunities that support construction or upgrade of public facilities, planning, technical assistance for economic development, and more.
+• EDA: The Economic Development Administration has opportunities that support the construction or upgrade of public facilities, planning, technical assistance for economic development, and more.
 While local and regional food systems are not an explicit focus of any program, they can be supported through Planning and Local Technical Assistance programs that carry out the EDA’s mission by developing plans and studies designed to build capacity and guide the economic prosperity and resiliency of an area or region (feasibility studies and impact analyses fall within eligible activities covered).

 Other government grant opportunities to consider are through local agriculture, economic, and health and human services departments at the state, county, and city level.